James E. McLeod: McLeod Scholars Program

 In 2011, WashU established the McLeod Scholars Program, an undergraduate endowment in honor of McLeod.
 The selection criteria for McLeod Scholars include academic achievement, commitment to serve others, leadership potential, and character.
 The selection pool consists of students chosen in the other scholarship programs at WashU.
 These programs are the Danforth Scholars Program, John B. Ervin Scholars Program, and Annika Rodriguez Scholars Program (all noted above) housed by the Office of Scholars Programs (OSP).
 A student from each of these programs is selected every year, totaling to three scholars per year.

 Other Scholars Programs

 McLeod also served as the director of the Enterprise Rent-a-Car Scholars Program.

 Honors, awards, and legacy

 Among McLeod's recognitions during his life were the Distinguished Faculty Award in 1991, the Rosa L. Parks Award for meritorious service in 2007, the Saint Louis American Foundation's 2008 Lifetime Achiever, the William Greenleaf Eliot Society's Search Award in 2010, and the 2011 CoroLeadership Award.

-Following his death, the Washington University Center for the Humanities instituted an annual Writing Prize for freshman students.
+Following his death, the Washington University Center for the Humanities instituted an annual Writing Prize for freshman students, and Gerald Early established the annual James E. McLeod Memorial Lecture on Higher Education, with Walter E. Massey giving the inaugural lecture.

+In 2026, it was announced that a new student housing building on the WashU campus would be named after James and Clara McLeod.

+Publications

+Furthermore, McLeod authored Habits of Achievement: Lessons for a Life Well-Lived in 2013 which detailed the speech he delivered every year to incoming Ervin Scholars during his role as the Director of the Ervin Scholars Program.
+The book covers a biographical summary of his life along with remembrances from Ervin alumni.

+In 1995, McLeod also co-authored Interpretationen: Goethes Erzählwerk.
+(Lernmaterialien) with Paul Michael Lützeler.